sapatelbaps/AngularForms/README.md

 # AngularForms

-Pluralsight - AngularJS Forms Using Bootstrap and MVC 5
+## Pluralsight - AngularJS Forms Using Bootstrap and MVC 5
+* Project Compatibility : VS 2015
+* Created using empty template